William Marshal, 1st Earl of Pembroke: Regent for Henry III

-On 11 November 1216 at Gloucester, upon the death of King John, William Marshal was named by the king's council (the chief barons who had remained loyal to King John in the First Barons' War) to serve as protector of the nine-year-old King Henry III, and regent of the kingdom.
+On 11 November 1216 at Gloucester, upon the death of King John, William was named by the king's council (the chief barons who had remained loyal to King John in the First Barons' War) to serve as protector of Henry and regent of the kingdom.
 In spite of his advanced age (around 70) he prosecuted the war against Prince Louis and the rebel barons with remarkable energy.
-In the battle of Lincoln he charged and fought at the head of the young King's army, leading them to victory.
-He was preparing to besiege Louis in London when the war was terminated by the naval victory of Hubert de Burgh in the straits of Dover.
+In the battle of Lincoln he charged and fought at the head of the army, leading them to victory.
+He was preparing to besiege Louis in London when the war was terminated by the naval victory of Hubert de Burgh in the Strait of Dover.

-William was criticized for the generosity of the terms he accorded to Louis and the rebels in September 1217, but his desire for an expedient settlement was dictated by sound statesmanship.
-Self-restraint and compromise were the keynotes of Marshal's policy, hoping to secure peace and stability for his young liege.
-Both before and after the peace of 1217 he reissued the Magna Carta, in which he is a signatory as one of the witnessing barons.
+William was criticised for the generosity of the terms he accorded to Louis in September 1217, but his expedient settlement was dictated by sound statesmanship and a desire to remove the French from England as quickly as possible.
+Self-restraint and compromise were the keynotes of William's policy, hoping to secure peace and stability for Henry.
+Both before and after the peace of 1217 he reissued Magna Carta, in which he is a signatory as one of the witnessing barons.

 Death and legacy

-By 1219 the Marshal had reached an advanced age for the time and his health was in decline.
-By March, he realised that he was dying, so he summoned his eldest son, also William, and his household knights, and left the Tower of London for his estate at Caversham in Berkshire, near Reading, where he called a meeting of the barons, Henry III, the Papal legate Pandulf Verraccio, the royal justiciar (Hubert de Burgh), and Peter des Roches (Bishop of Winchester and the young King's guardian).
-William rejected the Bishop's claim to the regency and entrusted the regency to the care of the papal legate; he apparently did not trust the Bishop or any of the other magnates that he had gathered to this meeting.
+William, who had enjoyed robust health throughout his life, was "plagued by illness and pain" in early 1219.
+By March he realised that he was dying, so he summoned his eldest son William and his household knights and left the Tower of London for his estate at Caversham where he called a meeting of the barons, Henry, the Papal Legate Pandulf Verraccio, Justiciar Hubert de Burgh, and Peter des Roches (Bishop of Winchester and Henry's guardian).
+William rejected the bishop's claim to the regency and entrusted the regency to the care of the papal legate; he apparently did not trust the bishop or any of the other magnates that he had gathered to this meeting.
 Fulfilling the vow he had made while on crusade, he was invested into the order of the Knights Templar on his deathbed.
 He died peacefully on 14 May 1219 at Caversham, surrounded by his friends and family.
 He was buried in the Temple Church in London, where his tomb can still be seen.

-A statue of Marshal on horseback was unveiled in front of Pembroke Castle in May 2022.
+A statue of Marshal on horseback was unveiled in front of Pembroke Castle in 2022.
 It was created by Harriet Addyman, and followed a campaign by Pembroke and Monkton Local History Society.